bradymadden97/go-quads/README.md

 ` -g ` : Flag to create gif of quad images

-` -gd <delay> ` : Delay time per gif frame in 100th of a second - default 5
+` -gd $delay ` : Delay time per gif frame in 100th of a second - default 5

-` -gp <pause> ` : Number of seconds to pause at end of gif - default 2
+` -gp $pause ` : Number of seconds to pause at end of gif - default 2